The networked input-output economic problem: Notes and references

-In this paper, the networked input-output economic close/open models were proposed based on the works of W. Leontief and W. Issard and the recent theory of matrix-weighted graphs.
-The problem of solving the equilibrium price structures of these proposed models have been formulated as a network control problem.
-Distributed algorithms were proposed and sufficient conditions were imposed to asymptotically determine the equilibrium price structure of the models.
-To the best of our knowledge, most existing works including the current one assume a static input-output matrix.
-As a result, time-varying input-output analysis remains an issue that worth further investigation.
+In this chapter, the networked input-output economic close/open models, which is built upon the classical works of W. Leontief and W. Issard and the theory of matrix-weighted graphs, were proposed.
+The proposed models have significantly generalized the celebrated input-output model and created a bridge between an economic problem and networked control.
+Distributed matrix-weighted iterative algorithms were proposed to determine the equilibrium price vector of the models.